 This option determines how a physical adapter is returned to active duty after recovering from a failure.
 If failback is set to Yes (default), the adapter is returned to active duty immediately upon recovery, displacing the standby adapter that took over its slot, if any.
 If failback is set to No, a failed adapter is left inactive even after recovery until another currently active adapter fails, requiring its replacement.

-Specify how to distribute the work load for uplinks.
+Failover order Specify how to distribute the workload for uplinks.
 To use some uplinks but reserve others for emergencies if the uplinks in use fail, set this condition by moving them into different groups:

 Selecting Yes shuts down all ports in the port group.
 This action might disrupt the normal network operations of the hosts or virtual machines using the ports.